timrobot/CortexNanoBridge/README.md

 ```bash
 sudo ./install.sh
 ```
+Log out and log back in for the permissions on the TTY ports (connected to the VexCortex) to refresh correctly

 **For now we use .sh scripts for installation of both the jetson nano material and the pyrealsense library since the PyPI setup isn't working fully.